Gdarthsid/QuITO-Version-1/README.md

 # Quasi-Interpolation based Trajectory Optimization

 QuITO is a numerical software package for solving constrained nonlinear optimal control problems via direct optimization.
 The package is built on MATLAB and can be used for constrained trajectory optimization.
-The base algorithm for QuITO is a novel direct multiple shooting technique.
-QuITO can handle several types of linear/nonlinear constraints including state-control, mixed, and pathwise constraints.
+The base algorithm for QuITO is a novel direct multiple shooting technique which employs a special kind of quasi-interpolation technique to approximate the control trajectory.
+Currently QuITO can handle the following problem specifications:

+* Dynmaics (ODEs) : linear, nonlinear;
+* Constriant: state, control, mixed (which can be a nonlinear function of states and control);
+* Boundary specification: boundary values, constraints of terminal states.

 ## How to cite?
 In case you're using QuITO, consider citing the article: